sarvesh2003/Enterprise-Grade-Calendar-Management-Platform/README.md

 However, I am happy to grant **Read-Only access** to recruiters, hiring managers, and engineering leads for code review purposes.

 ### How to Request Access:
-1. Please contact me via **[LinkedIn](https://www.linkedin.com/in/sarvesh-e/)**.
+1. Please contact me via **[LinkedIn](https://www.linkedin.com/in/sarvesh-e/)** or send an email to elanchezhian.sa@northeastern.edu
+2.  **Important:** To ensure verified access, if requesting via email, please use your official company email address.
+Requests from personal email domains (e.g., Gmail, Yahoo) cannot be processed.
-2. Include a note in your connection request or send a direct message with the subject: "GitHub Access Request: Calendar Project".
+3. Include a note in your connection request or send a direct message with the subject: "GitHub Access Request: Calendar Project".
-3. Once received, I will add your GitHub username as a collaborator to the private repository.
+4. Once received, I will add your GitHub username as a collaborator to the private repository.

 ---